Sub-teams

 Sub-teams allow you to reflect your organization's structure in Linear, making it easier to understand and manage work across different levels of your company.
 Create new sub-teams to organize work into specialized units as your organization scales while keeping existing workflows standard within the group.

-Concepts like issue statuses, cycles, and labels set in a parent team are inherited by its sub-teams, allowing sub-teams to operate well both as individual units and as a unified whole.
+Concepts like cycles and labels set in a parent team are inherited by its sub-teams, allowing sub-teams to operate well both as individual units and as a unified whole.

 Basics